EnergyCitizen/ai_victron_dbus_api/CONTRIBUTING.md

 - Thanked in acknowledgments

 **Top contributors may be invited to**:
-- Collaborate with El Niño team
+- Collaborate with ecosystem partners
 - Beta test VRM ProxyRelay integration
 - Join Victron AI ecosystem partnership